dlilab/lab_website/content/_index.md

 # News

+## 2022

+- 2022/01/05: [Flavia](https://flamontano.wordpress.com) officially joined the lab as a postdoc!
+Welcome Fla!

 ## 2021

 - 2021/10/12: We are looking for 2 PhD students to start 2022 fall [(_*Job ad here*_)](/pdf/phd_position_2022fall.pdf)!
 Reach out if you are interested.